alexanian/socratic-form-microscopy/_posts/2018-06-02-political-views-for-may-2018.md

   - regulation
 ---

 I like to keep track of my life over time.
 I'm an obsessive journaler (and, as this blog can attest, a fairly regular blogger).
 At the end of every day, I track my mood, my sleep, my productivity, my social life, and how well I did in spaced repetition exercises.
-Last May, I decided to track one more thing about myself and start a tradition of publishing my <a href="https://socratic-form-microscopy.com/2017/05/31/political-views-for-may-2017/">Political Compass results</a> yearly.
+Last May, I decided to track one more thing about myself and start a tradition of publishing my <a href="{{ site.baseurl }}/2017/05/31/political-views-for-may-2017/">Political Compass results</a> yearly.

 I'm a bit late this year (I kept the title because I started the post in May) because there's actual politics happening; I've been volunteering for <a href="https://www.catherinefife.com/">my local MPP's re-election campaign</a>.
 Of explanations for being late with a politics related blog post, that might be the best one I ever give.

 <h3>The Results</h3>
 Last year, I scored -3.25 on the economic axis and -6.56 on the authority axis.

 Canadian results come from <a href="https://www.politicalcompass.org/canada2015">The Political Compass's take on the 2015 Canadian election</a>.
-Blog commenter Thomas Sm suggests you should <a href="https://socratic-form-microscopy.com/2017/05/31/political-views-for-may-2017/#comment-3466">take the comparison with a grain of salt</a> and I'm somewhat inclined to believe him.
+Blog commenter Thomas Sm suggests you should <a href="{{ site.baseurl }}/2017/05/31/political-views-for-may-2017/#comment-3466">take the comparison with a grain of salt</a> and I'm somewhat inclined to believe him.

 This year I scored -2.0 on the economic axis and -6.46 on the authority axis, leaving me in the left libertarian camp, although continuing a seemingly inexorable trend towards economic centrism.

 While my position on authority has remained virtually unchanged (I'm sure the difference was random fluctuation in how I might answer borderline questions), I do think I have meaningfully (although not largely) different views on economics than I did a year ago and I think there were two key object level updates that drove this change.

 The first was the overview of rent-seeking in <a href="https://global.oup.com/academic/product/the-captured-economy-9780190627768?cc=us&amp;lang=en&amp;">The Captured Economy</a> (review forthcoming).
-I was <a href="https://socratic-form-microscopy.com/2017/07/26/meditations-on-regulation-or-the-case-of-the-10000-stairs/">already skeptical of regulation in 2017</a>.
+I was <a href="{{ site.baseurl }}/2017/07/26/meditations-on-regulation-or-the-case-of-the-10000-stairs/">already skeptical of regulation in 2017</a>.
 The Captured Economy turned this up to 11 when it showed how a lot of regulation actually results in redistribution of wealth from people who are struggling to people who are affluent.

 To take just one example, let's talk about occupational licensing.